-- Proven experience of front of house/visitor reception role (including sales and visitor enquiries) in a museum, arts, or cultural environment.
+- Proven experience of front of house/ visitor reception role (including sales and visitor enquiries) in a museum, arts, or cultural environment.
 (E) - Experience of dealing with customers in person, by email and by telephone.
 (E) - Previous retail experience, including using a till, receiving and recording deliveries, recording sales, handling cash, and cashing up procedures.
 (E) - Experience of dealing with and resolving customer feedback and issues.
-(E) - Previous experience of book or gift retailing, including stock systems (D) - Experience of providing supervision, guidance and training to a Front of House team.
-(D) - Experience of front of house displays and merchandising (D)
+(E) - Previous experience of book or gift retailing, including stock systems (D) - Experience of front of house displays and merchandising (D)